brineylab/abutils/README.md

 pytest
 ```

-The same tests are run after every commit.
+This test suite is automatically run following every commit, and is tested against all supported versions of Python.

 ### requirements